Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Discussion

 Future research could focus on several key areas.
 One potential direction is to model the similarity of warping functions of the same individual across different stimuli by introducing random effects.
 Another area of interest could be to develop a new EA alignment method by incorporating additional data, such as the functional magnetic resonance imaging (fMRI) blood-oxygen-level-dependent (BOLD) signals of targets and perceivers during rating assessments, which could help detect true emotional changes.

-\section{Supplementary Materials}
+Although our method accurately identified simulated noise and showed favorable psychometric characteristics, we caution against interpreting the corrected scores from our method as definitive indicators of empathic accuracy devoid of all measurement error.
+Future work is needed to explicitly test the extent to which the penalized alignment approach can distinguish measurement noise from meaningful differences in EA, for example, by experimentally manipulating whether participants can pause the video to make ratings or by varying the cognitive load placed on participants.
+Finally, we note that these analyses were exploratory in nature.
+Given the methodological flexibility of the proposed method and the number of analytic decisions involved (e.g., the upper limit of warping functions), future work can aim to replicate these findings using pre-registered designs to increase confidence in the robustness of the results provided by the penalized SRVF alignment method.

+\paragraph{Supplementary Material} The supplementary materials contain a proof of Lemma 3.1, additional results for the simulations, and the two data applications.

+\paragraph{Data Availability Statement} The data used in the two case studies, along with the R codes that implement the penalized SRVF alignment method and produce numerical results in the paper, are available at the GitHub repository: \url{https://tinyurl.com/5dba3fzh}.

+\textbf{ SUPPLEMENTARY MATERIALS}